Pocket K No. 33: Communicating Crop Biotechnology

 Personal interfaces allow people to interact in close proximity, use sensory channels to relay messages, and receive immediate feedback.
 Building networks and enhancing partnerships, or interacting with various stakeholders is essential to get information across, obtain immediate feedback, and correct/modify understanding of messages.
 Use face-to-face communication with multi-media strategies like publications, electronic-based formats, videos, CD ROMs, and exhibits.
 The possibilities and combinations are endless and are limited only by communicators’ imagination and willingness to think out-of-the-box.

-What are some lessons learned in communicating biotechnology?
+What are some insights in communicating biotechnology?
+(Navarro and Hautea, 2011)

 Experiences learned from communicating biotechnology through the years have given rise to several lessons.
 These include: